 CERN has been able to take the first measurements of collisions between the highest-energy particles ever generated.
 These collisions were performed at CERN's new LHC accelerator and recorded with the CMS Experiment, which involved a key component (the barrel pixel detector) contributed by the Paul Scherrer Institute in collaboration with Swiss Universities.
 The first LHC operation in Dezember 2009 has now resulted in a first particle physics publications of the CMS experiment.
 This is after a remarkable short time , given the compexity and the size of this gigantic experiment with over 3000 physicists and engineers from close to 40 countries.

-1. December 2009Matter and Material Research Using Synchrotron Light Research Using Neutrons Research Using Muons Large Scale Facilities Particle Physics
+1. December 2009Matter and Material Research Using Synchrotron Light Research Using Neutrons Research Using Muons Large Research Facilities Particle Physics

 The neutrons and muons used for experiments at PSI are all produced by a beam of fast protons colliding with a target – made of lead in the case of the SINQ neutron source and of carbon in the case of the SμS muon source.
 For that purpose, the protons are accelerated to 80% of the speed of light at PSI's accelerator facility.
 The facility has been in operation since 1974.
 After numerous improvements, it provides the most intense proton beam in the world.

-1. December 2009Matter and Material Research Using Synchrotron Light Research Using Muons Research Using Neutrons Large Scale Facilities Particle Physics
+1. December 2009Matter and Material Research Using Synchrotron Light Research Using Muons Research Using Neutrons Large Research Facilities Particle Physics